ouya/docs/forge_tv.md

 ## List of engines that support Forge TV

-The latest OE-Input adds support for many controller for the `Forge TV` device.
+The latest OE-Input adds support for many controllers on the `Forge TV` device.

 * [Corona](corona.md)
 * [GameMaker](game-maker.md)